 New drivers will need to undertake an Enhanced DBS, DVLA and medical check when they first apply.
-You'll need to repeat the Enhanced DBS and DVLA checks every three years.

 If you have completed a DVLA or medical check or received your Enhanced DBS certificate, you must return these to us before renewing online.

 You can post the original Enhanced DBS certificate to us at:

 You can also send us a copy of the certificate by email:

 - take a photo of each page, front and back

 You can’t bring your certificate to the Customer Service Point at this time.
 This is because of coronavirus.

 As a private hire, or taxi driver, you’ll need to have a check with the Disclosure and Barring Service (DBS) (GOV.UK).
 This is to make sure that you don’t have a criminal history that would stop you from operating as a driver.

 You'll be sent renewal reminders 3 months before your current driver’s licence expires which will contain all the relevant information required.

 You can now apply for your DBS online.